top of page

 Qualifications

-• Experience working with First Nations students and culturally responsive practices.
+• Experience working with First Nation students, knowledge of culturally responsive and trauma-informed practice

 • Clear Criminal Record Check with Vulnerable Sector Screening.